sakippes/DiscoveryDatabaseWorkshop/site/src/entries/aa-screen-extract.md

 ## Required Information

 - **Date:** The date the plate was first created.
 - **Screens:** At the bottom of the page, you will be prompted to select the ESKAPE safe relative that you are screening against and whether or not antibiotic activity was observed.
-If you are screening against multiple ESKAPE safe relatives, you should create a new entry for each screening.
+If you are screening against multiple ESKAPE safe relatives, you should create a new row for each screening.
+You are also prompted to list what kind of activity was observed.

 ## Optional Information